ashwinschronicles/ashwinschronicles.github.io/content/Blog/pandocslides.md

 ```

-In this way incremental and nonincremental lists can be mixed in a
+In this way incremental and non-incremental lists can be mixed in a
 single document.